IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 -------------
 Database settings and most JVM options were moved to the file based configuration in order to simplify usage.

-In order to edit the options you should move dataverse.default.properties file to {HOME_DIR}/.dataverse and rename it to dataverse.properties.
+In order to edit the options you should move dataverse.default.properties file located in {PROJECT_DIR}/dataverse/dataverse-webapp/src/main/resources/config/dataverse.default.properties to {HOME_DIR}/.dataverse and rename it to dataverse.properties.
 Now you can edited the desired options and you need to restart the application in order to apply them.

 SiteUrl